aadarshk81/MIPS-Single-cycle-16-bit-/README.md

 ![ex](https://user-images.githubusercontent.com/46645257/89728724-0b96f180-da4d-11ea-86c3-14e4c0738469.png)

 ## Control Unit
 The control unit in MIPS processor or any other processor is an essential part.
-It is responsible for generating signals such as RegWrite(tell whether data need to be written in Reg), it also handles ccrucial signals of ALU which tell which operation to perform and many more signals.
+It is responsible for generating signals such as RegWrite(tell whether data need to be written in Reg), it also handles crucial signals of ALU which tell which operation to perform and many more signals.
 The Input to the control unit is [15:13] bits of the 16 bit instruction.

 Following table summarises different signals and what value each of them hold for a instruction.

 ![control signals](https://user-images.githubusercontent.com/46645257/89728830-c7f0b780-da4d-11ea-881f-fb1ecb3371f4.png)